dcaba/slides/src/181119_yamsServiceAndOps/3_whatsYAMS.md

 ## Why not offline transformations?

 * *Lots of (user) contents*.
 Reprocessing hurts
 * *Sites are dynamic* by nature.
-Some of them do adapt the content to the device.
+Some of them do adapt the content to the device

-## This may sound familiar to you...
+## This may sound familiar...

 CDNs able to transform contents on the fly: